 - If you can understand the beginning, it’s easier to learn the middle and later part.
 If the part you are reading depends on understanding something much earlier in the book, turn back to it and read it again.

-- Talk to someone who knows the topic, a subject expert.
-Get a teacher to help you with this.
-[You can book online session with an IITian].
+- Talk to someone who knows the topic, a JEE/NEET subject expert.
 It’s way more efficient to ask for help so that you can move forward quicker.
 Saves a lot of time and stress.

 - Take a short break.
 Maybe your mind needs some relax time, free of any thoughts.
 You can meditate, a bit of exercise, play something, etc. Come back and read the topic again.
 You may grasp the topic now.